ls1-sys-prog-course/docs/README.md

 ## Environment

 All executables must run on Linux, x86_64.
 Therefore, we strongly recommend having a local Linux x86_64 environment for development.
 Note that some tasks involve loading kernel modules and configuring kernel parameters, including cgroups, and some operations are not allowed in some container (docker) environments.
 While we only guarantee the execution of tasks in a local Linux 86_64 environment, if you are using different OSes, you can try to use a virtual machine.
-More specifically,
+Specifically, we recommend the following approaches:

-- Windows: WSL2 would work.
-Also, Hyper-V, VirtualBox, and VMware are available.
+- Windows: WSL2 works for many tasks.
+Also, Hyper-V, VirtualBox, and VMware can be used.
-- Mac: If you use Intel Mac, Docker for Mac would work.
-If you use Arm mac (M1/M2), then you can try to use [utm](https://mac.getutm.app/) to emulate the entire x86_64 environment, though the overhead of full system emulation is huge, and some tests may not pass.
-So we recommend preparing other environments.
+- Mac: If you use an Intel Mac, Docker for Mac works.
+If you use Arm mac (M-series), then you can try to use [utm](https://mac.getutm.app/) to emulate the entire x86_64 environment.
+Note that this incurs major overhead, which may affect your development.

-Some tasks are doable in [Github Codespaces](https://github.com/features/codespaces), which are free for students.
-However, some tasks are not doable as they require the kernel's permission.
+In both cases, we recommend accessing the systems provided by the Rechnerhalle, which have been tested in the past to work for sysprog tasks.

 Each task gives more details information on runnable environments.
-Note that only the test results on CI count toward grading.
+Please note that you will be graded only based on the test results in the CI, based on the last commit before the deadline.

 ## Grades